TriplyDB/Documentation/blog/2023-06-iiif/index.md

 }
 ```

 The value for `@context` refers to a small JSON-LD file that Triply created for version 3 of the IIIF Presentation API.
-The official IIIF website publishes a similar file for version 2, but not (yet) for the latests version.
+The official IIIF website publishes a similar file for version 2, but not (yet) for the latest version.

 The value for `@type` indicates which item should be at the root of the JSON object that is exposed through our API.
-In linked data, information is not stored in specific order.
+In linked data, information is not stored in a specific order.
 There is no 'first' or 'root' item.
 But the IIIF standards mandate that we return the manifest in a JSON format; and there the order of the items is crucial.
-Luckily, JSON-LD Frames allows us to force a specific order, thereby translating the outcomes of SPARQL Construct queries to REST API responses.
+Luckily, JSON-LD Frames allows us to force a specific order, thereby translating the outcomes of SPARQL Construct queries into REST API responses.

 For more information, see the TriplyDB documentation about JSON-LD Frames support: [link](https://triply.cc/docs/jsonld-frames).

 ## Conclusion

-We were able to configure a IIIF Presentation API.
-We did not use custom/external software, but exclusively relied on standard features of TriplyDB.
-Our configuration was entirely done in two open standards: SPARQL Construct and JSON-LD Frames.
+Users of TriplyDB are able to configure their own IIIF Presentation API.
+They do so without using custom/external software, but instead fully reply on the standardized features of TriplyDB.
+The configuration is entirely performed in two open standards: SPARQL Construct and JSON-LD Frames.

 Every standards-compliant IIIF viewer can now access our endpoint and display our images and metadata.
-You can try this out by going to [Mirador](https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run).
+You can try this out by going to [Mirador](https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run) to see the result.

 <figure>
   <a href="https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run" target="_blank">